chriscodingxyz/Cord-redo/README.md

 15. Wireframe does not show padding/margin for mobile view, however there seems to be less on mobile view.
 I have taken that into account and decreased discover wrapper padding
 16. Finished mapping out filter options
 17. Filter options toggle added.
 Jest tests added (ChatGPT guidance on tests, a bit rusty writing tests)
+18. Added debounce of 3 seconds for movie search (hooks.ts).
+Also only have the genres expanded by default if screen is > 1024.
+This way on mobile devices even if filter is expanded, it begins with collapsed option